armadsen/ORSSerialPort/README.md

 # How to Use ORSSerialPort

 There are a number of ways to add ORSSerialPort to your project.
-You can use the included framework project, [Carthage](https://github.com/Carthage), [CocoaPods](http://cocoapods.org), or manually include the ORSSerialPort source code in your project.
+You can use the included framework project, [Carthage](https://github.com/Carthage), [CocoaPods](http://cocoapods.org), or the [Swift Package Manager](https://swift.org/package-manager/).
 See the [Guide to Installing ORSSerialPort](https://github.com/armadsen/ORSSerialPort/wiki/Installing-ORSSerialPort) for detailed instructions for each of these methods.

 ### Opening a Port and Setting It Up